A Serbian Film: Film festival circuit

-The Raindance Film Festival, that picked up the film at the Cannes Film Festival in May, subsequently held the UK premiere and "found a way around the ban by billing the screening as a 'private event.'"
+The Raindance Film Festival, that picked up the film at the Cannes Film Festival in May, subsequently held the UK premiere and "found a way around the ban by billing the screening as a 'private event'."
 Westminster Council requested to monitor the invitations to the screening.
-The 35mm print was shipped from the BBFC for 8 October 2010 premiere.
+The 35 mm print was shipped from the BBFC for 8 October 2010 premiere.

 On 21 October 2010, the film had a single screening at Toronto's Bloor Cinema.
 It took place as part of the monthly event called Cinemacabre Movie Nights organized by the Rue Morgue magazine.
 The publication also spotlighted the film and featured it on its cover.

 On 26 November 2010, the film was refused classification by the Australian Classification Board, banning sales and public showings of the film in Australia.
 However, on 5 April 2011, the Australian Classification Board approved a censored version of the film.
 However, this version was banned in the state of South Australia, and the Australian Classification Review Board later overturned the R18+ rating for the cut film and once again refused classification, effectively banning the film throughout Australia.

 During March 2011, A Serbian Film won the Special Jury Prize in the 31st edition of Fantasporto, Portugal's biggest film festival, in Porto.

 On 12 and 16 July 2011, the film was screened at FANTASPOA in Porto Alegre, Brazil and at least at one other film festival in the country, before being banned just before a screening in Rio de Janeiro.
 Initially the ban applied only in Rio, but afterwards the decision became valid throughout the country, pending further judgement of the film.

 In 2020, Unearthed Films started to distribute the film uncut and uncensored in the United States in Blu-ray and DVD.